Palm Beach County, Florida: Demographics

-In 2010, 22.3% of the county's population was foreign born, with 43.7% being naturalized American citizens.
-Of foreign-born residents, 71.3% were born in Latin America, 13.6% were born in Europe, 9.2% born in Asia, 4.0% in North America, 1.8% born in Africa, and 0.1% were born in Oceania.

-Language

-As of 2010, 73.13% of all residents spoke English as a primary language, while 15.69% spoke Spanish, 4.03% French Creole (mainly Haitian Creole), 1.06% French, 0.94% Portuguese, and 0.54% of the population spoke Italian.

 Economy

-Companies headquartered in Palm Beach County include Office Depot, The ADT Corporation, TBC Corporation, G4S Secure Solutions, NextEra Energy, The GEO Group, Globalsat Group, and Bluegreen Vacations.
+Companies headquartered in Palm Beach County include Office Depot, The ADT Corporation, TBC Corporation, G4S Secure Solutions, NextEra Energy, The GEO Group, American Sugar Refining, Carrier, Globalsat Group, and Bluegreen Vacations.

-There are a significant number of aerospace-focused facilities operating in the county.
-Although not headquartered in Palm Beach County, aerospace companies with facilities located within the county include United Technologies, Pratt & Whitney Rocketdyne, Sikorsky Aircraft, General Dynamics, Lockheed Martin, and B/E Aerospace.
+There are a significant number of aerospace facilities in the county, operated by United Technologies, Pratt & Whitney Rocketdyne, Sikorsky Aircraft, General Dynamics, Lockheed Martin, and B/E Aerospace.
 Many of these companies rank among the top 100 employers for the county.
-The largest employer in Palm Beach County is The School District of Palm Beach County, with 27,168 employees, including more than 12,800 teachers.
+The largest employer in Palm Beach County is the School District of Palm Beach County, with 27,168 employees, including more than 12,800 teachers.

-Previously W. R. Grace and Company had its headquarters in unincorporated Palm Beach County, near Boca Raton.
-Prior to its closing, the Boca Raton headquarters had about 130 employees.
+Previously W. R. Grace and Company had its headquarters in unincorporated Palm Beach County, near Boca Raton, employing about 130 staff.
 On January 27, 2011, it announced it was closing the Boca headquarters and moving its administrative staff out of state along with some employees.

-Previously, American Media, publisher of the National Enquirer, was headquartered in the Boca Raton.
-It still maintains an office there, but moved the National Enquirer to New York in 2014.
+Likewise, A360 Media, LLC, publisher of the National Enquirer, was headquartered in Boca Raton, but moved New York in 2014.

 For 2010, the median income for a household in the county was $53,242, and for a family was $64,445.
 Males had a median income of $44,324 versus $37,337 for females.
 The per capita income for the county was $33,610.
 About 8.6% of families and 12.2% of the population were below the poverty line, including 18.5% of those under age 18 and 7.7% of those aged 65 or over.